Delta-Moves-Capital/PlayBooks/README.md

 # PlayBooks — PMCC Strategy

-This repo contains a comprehensive discretionary playbook for executing the Poor Man’s Covered Call trading strategy.
+This repository holds a comprehensive, discretionary playbook for the Poor Man’s Covered Call trading strategy.